SamedBayer/document-updater/README.md

 - You can also change the given query in the main calling function in the lowest part of the main.py.

-## Minimum requirements:

-- Based on a generic query like the above, the respective knowledge should be updated.
-- The number of OpenAI requests made per query should be limited to 50.
-- After a query is executed successfully, the updated JSON should be stored and the changes should be displayed/printed.
-- There are no performance or speed requirements.
-- Quickly evaluate the results, either quantitatively or qualitatively.
-- LLMs are still limited, so it’s ok if it doesn’t always work perfectly.
-Focus on the approach instead.

 ## Structure:

 It solves the problem with the following steps: